sriharivishnu/Nova/README.md

 A standard lexer to parse the string into a stream of tokens such as `plus`, `minus`, `while` etc. Relevant methods, other than the single character tokens, are `makeNumber()`, `makeString()`, `makeIdentifier()` which makes a number, string, and identifier tokens respectively.

 ### Parser
 The function of the parser is more interesting than that of the Lexer.
-The Parser's task is to turn the stream of tokens outputted by the Lexer into a data structure called an AST (Abstract Syntax Tree), a format that allows the interpretor to execute the code.
+The Parser's task is to turn the stream of tokens outputted by the Lexer into a data structure called an AST (Abstract Syntax Tree), a format that allows the interpreter to execute the code.

 The two main components of the parser are the `parseStatement()` and `parseExpression()` methods.
 The difference between a statement and an expression is that a Statement does not return a value, while an expression does.